ProvarTesting/provardx-cli/messages/sf.provar.config.validate.md

 # summary

-Validate the loaded provardx-properties.json against schema.
+Checks if the loaded properties file has all the required properties set

 # description

-Validating provardx-properties.json against the schema for all the needed properties with their expected values.
+Checks if the loaded properties file has all the required properties set

 # examples

-- Validate the loaded provardx-properties.json loaded under environment variables :
+- Checks if the loaded properties file has all the required properties set

   <%= config.bin %> <%= command.id %>'